 STRENGTH WEAKNESS OPPORTUNITIES THREATS

 FACILITIES There is a lack of car parking at

 continued the eastern end of the Precinct

 (velodrome end); car parking is

 poorly defined - gravel surface, no

 lines etc and consequently car

 parking is not maximised and

 people visiting the precinct make

 poor choices about where they

 park their cars eg: parking over

 the footpath making access

 difficult for pedestrians and

 parking in the centre median area

 on Packham Street.

 There are drainage and flooding

 problems including poor drainage

 in the centre of the velodrome

 (grassed area), Packham Street

 floods easily during heavy rain fall

 cutting off access to the cycling

 facilities and the drainage channel

 at the west of the Precinct is

 prone to flooding during heavy

 rainfall.

 STRENGTH WEAKNESS OPPORTUNITIES THREATS

-INTEGRATION CONNECTIONS AND ACCESS • The location within a broader sporting and school precinct.
+INTEGRATION CONNECTIONS AND ACCESS The location within a broader sporting and school precinct.
 The close proximity to the playground, park, picnic areas, wetlands and trails to the west of the precinct.
 The Precinct is not located in a residential area and consequently traffic issues are minimal.
-The Clubs do not have to manage or respond to noise concerns and major events can be very well contained in the Precinct, minimising the impact on surrounding areas. • The positioning of the Pavilion overlooking the velodrome means that there is no visual connection and limited physical connection to the BMX track, and the abutting road south of the precinct.
+The Clubs do not have to manage or respond to noise concerns and major events can be very well contained in the Precinct, minimising the impact on surrounding areas.
+The positioning of the Pavilion overlooking the velodrome means that there is no visual connection and limited physical connection to the BMX track, and the abutting road south of the precinct.
 There is no east-west visual connection between the BMX track and the velodrome due to the large mound in the centre of the precinct separating the two sites.
 There is a lack of connection to the broader regional sporting precinct.
-This creates security problems for the Clubs eg: storage facilities broken into and equipment stolen, vandalism etc. The undulating nature of the site means it is difficult for people with • Incorporating the area currently used as car parking on the south side of the BMX facilities, to provide space for the development of a shared multi use facility.
+This creates security problems for the Clubs eg: storage facilities broken into and equipment stolen, vandalism etc. Incorporating the area currently used as car parking on the south side of the BMX facilities, to provide space for the development of a shared multi use facility.
 Improving the visual and physical connection to the broader sporting and school precinct, and to the recreation facilities, wetlands and trails to the west of the precinct.
-The roadway to be constructed between the equestrian facilities and the new soccer fields will provide overflow parking options for cycling events, could help increase the visual profile of the cycling facilities, and provide a second entrance into the precinct. • Concerns about vandalism, particularly in relation to the BMX track, mean that the site is fully fenced and locked up when it is not being used by either the Cycling or BMX Club.
+The roadway to be constructed between the equestrian facilities and the new soccer fields will provide overflow parking options for cycling events, could help increase the Concerns about vandalism, particularly in relation to the BMX track, mean that the site is fully fenced and locked up when it is not being used by either the Cycling or BMX Club.

-Dooft Marker Diese Character Coding De 2015
+visual profile of the cycling